 THE CASTING REELS (In Order By Model Number)

 “Quad” No.250 by Bronson

 Formerly the “SYMPLOREEL No.250” non level-wind take-apart.
 Renamed the “Quad” by Bronson, it would sell through 1935.
 This can be a tough reel to find.
-The photos below show the original catalog listing from 1932 and one from 1934.
-Also shown below is an early example.
+Shown below is an early example.

 “Quad” No.251 by Bronson

 Formerly the “SYMPLOREEL No.251”.
 Same as the No.250 above, but with counterbalanced handle and single grip.
 These were only available in 1932 and should be considered scarce.
 An elusive example is shown below.

 Formerly the “SYMPLOREEL No.252”.
 Same as the No.250 above, but with the level-winding mechanism.
 These would also sell through 1935.

 On page 143 of Phil White’s “Meisselbach and Meisselbach-Catucci Fishing Reels”, he mentions the existence of an aluminum version of the No.252 that was built at the Bronson factory.
 Possibly a prototype.
 Only ONE is known to exist.